-I have been a fan of MagCloud publishing platform for the last several years since two students of mine published the PSRI Focus magazine.
-Since then I have published close to a dozen magazines and experimented with their new single sheet format.
+I have been a fan of the MagCloud publishing platform for the last several years since two students of mine published the PSRI Focus magazine.
+Since then, I have published close to a dozen magazines and experimented with their new single sheet format.
 Recently I read on the MagCloud blog that Lightroom 4 Book module could be used to produce two sizes of square format books since they had found a way to map the Blurb format to MagCloud requirements.

-The process is reasonably straight forward as outlined on the MagCloud Blog.
-Essentially you pick the square format, small or large from the book size options and pay attention to the ppi settings.
-For the small square book it is set to 360 ppi and for the large square, 310 ppi.
+The process is straightforward as outlined on the MagCloud Blog.
+You pick the square format, small or large from the book size options and pay attention to the PPI settings.
+For the small square book, it is set to 360 PPI, and for the large square, 310 PPI.
 Read the MagCloud post for details.
 Then create your page layouts with photographs and text and create your PDF file to upload to MagCloud.
-Which is what I did for the two publications in the free download link above.
-It worked fairly well and I am waiting for my proof copy of the magazines before I order more copies.
+This is what I did for the two publications in the free download link above.
+It worked well, and I am waiting for my proof copy of the magazines before I order more copies.

-That said, I wondered if I could develop a workaround to create 8.5″ x 11″ format.
-After a few attempts, I have come up with a method that worked for me.
+That said, I wondered if I could develop a workaround to create an 8.5″ x 11″ format magazine in Lightroom.
+After a few attempts, I have developed a method that worked for me.
 However, it requires Adobe Acrobat, not the acrobat reader but the full product that can create PDF files.
 I will present that method in a separate post.
-In the mean time, if you have Lightroom 4, try the method described in the MagCloud blog and create a collection of photographs in a bound publication.
+In the meantime, if you have Lightroom 4, try the method described in the MagCloud blog and create a book with your photographs in a bound publication.

 Try it, you may get hooked!
 Get an account on MagCloud and publish your work.
 Yes, you can!